docker-hy/docker-hy.github.io/pages/part1/part1.md

 RUN apt-get update && apt-get install -y wget
 ```

-We don't have to give a command (to be run in the container) after the image since the ubuntu base image sets it to `bash` on the last line.
+An instruction like `CMD ["/bin/bash"])` in Dockerfile executes `/bin/bash` command when we start the container created from the image which uses such Dockerfile.
+In our case we don't have to give a command in the end of our Dockerfile (i.e., `CMD ["/bin/bash"]` as we practised earlier), since the Ubuntu base image sets it to `CMD ["/bin/bash"]` already on the last line in its [Dockerfile](https://github.com/tianon/docker-brew-ubuntu-core/blob/74249faf47098bef2cedad89696bfd1ed521e019/xenial/Dockerfile).
+We can optionally override `Ubuntu 16.04` image's `CMD` instruction by passing the command at the time of creating a container from our resulting image for e.g., `docker run -it <myImageName> echo 'Docker is easy.'`, here `echo 'Docker is easy.'` will override Ubuntu image's `CMD` instruction.
+Though, simply running `docker run -it <myImageName>` will run `/bin/bash` command in the resulting container as we are using Ubuntu as the base image in our Dockerfile.

+We can examine Dockerfile of each variant of Ubuntu found at [Ubuntu's docker hub page](https://hub.docker.com/_/ubuntu) under "Supported tags and respective Dockerfile links" section easily.

 ```dockerfile
 FROM ubuntu:16.04